All Episodes

 You know, I write about it and say that it's really not good.

-Long ago, I talked about the combination of an Israeli and a Palestinian police force before anyone ever believed that the Palestinians would ever have a police force.
+And long ago, I talked about the combination of an Israeli and a Palestinian police force before anyone ever believed that the Palestinians would ever have a police force.

 And now as they co-patrol, this is molding and coming into existence.

-But a lot of advancements in spirituality A lot of advancements in medicine and us returning to light therapy and color therapy and you know I talk about the machines that will come into existence and healing and us recapturing our own identity.
+And, you know, I talk about the machines that will come into existence in healing and us recapturing our own identity.

 All of that is happening.

-Yeah and I mean this is 98, 99 and the discoveries, the things that will be discovered.
+Yeah, and I mean, this is 98, 99, and the discoveries, the things that will be discovered.

 Something important is going to happen in that that brings that awareness.